MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/New-TimeSpan.md

 ### -Hours

 Specifies the hours in the time span.
-The default value is zero.
+The default value is 0.

 ```yaml
 Type: System.Int32